 Matriculation / Student Success and Support

-Matriculation is a process that brings a college and a student who enrolls for credit into an agreement for the purpose of realizing the student’s educational objective through the college’s established programs, policies, and requirements.
-As a student you have certain rights and responsibilities, and as an institution of higher learning, Victor Valley College has some obligations to you.
+Matriculation is a process that brings a college and a student who enrolls for credit into an agreement to realize the student’s educational objective through the college’s established programs, policies, and requirements.
+As a student, you have certain rights and responsibilities, and as an institution of higher learning, Victor Valley College has some obligations to you.
 Here is a brief overview of some of these factors.

 VVC agrees to. . .

 - Orient you to college programs, services, and policies.

 - Provide assistance in selecting courses and defining an educational major and plan.